What laws apply to the collection and use of individuals’ personal information?

 - sensitive personal data

 Personal data is broadly defined as any information concerning identified or identifiable individuals.
-Sensitive personal data is more strictly defined as the information that touches the most private areas of an individual’s life, including information which can reveal: race/ethnicity, health status, genetic information, religion/philosophical/moral beliefs, union membership, political views and sexual preference.
+Sensitive personal data is more strictly defined as the information that touches the most private areas of an individual’s life, and for which undue utilization could result in discriminatory acts, including information which can reveal: race/ethnicity, health status, genetic information, religion/philosophical/moral beliefs, union membership, political views and sexual preference.

 Consent is required when processing personal data, except when otherwise allowed through the law (such as when the employer is fulfilling obligations under a legal relationship with the data subject).
 Consent can be provided verbally, in writing or via any technology.
 Note that tacit consent is allowed under the law when the individual is provided with a privacy notice and has the option to opt-out of the collection.
 When processing sensitive data, written consent (electronic or otherwise) must be obtained.

-Mexico is a member of APEC’s Cross Border Privacy Rules (CBPR), making it easier to transfer data between Mexico and other members (Canada, Japan, Singapore, the Republic of Korea and the United States).
+Mexico is a member of the Asia Pacific Economic Corporation (APEC) Cross Border Privacy Rules (CBPR), making it easier to transfer data between Mexico and other members (including Australia, Canada, Chinese Taipei, Japan, Singapore, South Korea and the United States).

 The current authority responsible for enforcement of data privacy law and regulations in Mexico is the: